 Farhan Akhtar’s Intense Work-Out VIDEO While Prepping For Toofan Will Make You Go WHOA!

 Farhan Akhtar is one actor who always chooses scripts for their content and then goes all out to deliver fantastic performances.
-Although he takes up acting projects on his own terms, it is a delight for audiences to see him on screen, whenever he does choose to appear.
-After wrapping the shoot on Shonali Bose's The Sky Is Pink, co-starring Priyanka Chopra and Zaira Wasim Farhan has been giving his everything for his next project, Toofan.
-Check out the new work out video he posted on his Instagram, while prepping for his performance in Toofan.
+Although he takes up acting projects on his terms, it is a delight for audiences to see him on screen, whenever he does choose to appear.
+After wrapping the shoot of Shonali Bose's The Sky Is Pink, co-starring Priyanka Chopra and Zaira Wasim, Farhan has been giving his everything for his next project, Toofan.
+Check out the new work-out video he posted on his Instagram, while prepping for his performance in Toofan.

 Farhan Akhtar has signed another sports drama with filmmaker Rakeysh Omprakash Mehra.
 Farhan is to play a boxer in the film and so, he has been posting many inspirational work-out videos of himself on his Instagram page.
 The latest video, in which Farhan can be seen doing an intense routine, will make you go 'WHOA' for sure.
 Check it out!